xcape-io/RelayProp/README.md

 * More checking on startup (borker/topics) to create prop.ini
 * Merge PyRelaySettings and PyRelayControl in one app PyRelay
 * Add MPC23017 support
-* Add Mega witput bridge support
+* Add Mega without bridge support

 <hr>